gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Projects using the [Play plugin](userguide/play_plugin.html#play_ide) can now generate IDEA metadata when the [IDEA plugin](userguide/idea_plugin.html) is also applied.

+### Daemon is more robust and uses less resources

+The Gradle daemon now actively monitors garbage collection and identifies when a memory leak might be starting to exhaust heap space.
+When a condition is identified where the daemon is running out of heap space and that garbage collection is running more and more frequently, Gradle will trigger the daemon to restart after the current build finishes.
+This monitoring is enabled by default, but can be disabled by setting the
+`org.gradle.daemon.performance.enable-monitoring` system property to `false`.

+In addition to this, Gradle now attempts to limit the system resources that are consumed by the daemon by shutting down daemons that are no longer in use.
+In previous versions of Gradle, daemons used a fixed timeout that caused a daemon to stop after a certain period of inactivity.
+In 2.14, this timeout is sensitive to system memory pressure, such that when memory pressure is high, idle daemons will expire more quickly and free up system resources faster.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.